Temporary Internet Files

 of Temporary Internet Files without fear that this will make our online habits highly exposed?
 Both questions have

-Temporary Internet Files if you wish.
+Temporary Internet Files folder.

 |